-Lewey Lake Campground features more than 200 sites for tent and RV campers.
-Of those, 59 are lakeside and 18 are designated as tent-only.
+Lewey Lake Campground is a great destination for RV lovers who are wanting to have a lakeside camping experience.
+The campground features more than 200 sites for tent and RV campers, including 59 sites that are lakeside, and 18 sites that are designated as tent-only spaces.

 If you're traveling through New York in a big rig, you might want to stay elsewhere for your Lewey Lake adventure.
 This campground, though spacious, can only accommodate vehicles between 20 and 40 feet long.
 No hookups or pull-through sites are provided, although generator use is permitted between 9 AM and 11 AM and again from 4 PM to 7 PM.
 On-site amenities include restroom and shower facilities, dump and recycling stations, and ice and firewood sales.